arjunmakesthings/itp-blog/content/intro-to-physical-computing/ipc_experiments_week-4.md

 ![[z_images/IMG_6475.jpg]]

-i don't get it. what is wrong?  this should essentially boost the pulse going into the arduino.
+i don't get it. <mark>what is wrong?  this should essentially boost the pulse</mark> going into the arduino.

 ![[z_images/IMG_6476.jpg]]